OpenEvalProject/evals/manuscripts/elife-75248/v2/manuscript.md

 Early thyreophorans have been recovered in a diverse range of palaeoenvironmental and taphonomic settings and as components of remarkably different ecosystems, suggesting that their early radiation might have been underpinned by greater ecological diversity among them than usually appreciated.
 For example, Lesothosaurus, Laquintasaura, and Scutellosaurus were likely obligate bipeds (Thulborn, 1972; Colbert, 1981; Barrett et al., 2014), whereas the more heavily built Yuxisaurus and Scelidosaurus were likely quadrupeds (Maidment et al., 2014; Norman, 2021).
 Moreover, there is some evidence of dietary variation with the possibility that Lesothosaurus was a facultative omnivore (Barrett, 2000), whereas Scelidosaurus is thought to have been an obligate herbivore (Barrett, 2001; Norman, 2021).
 Early members of the clade, like Lesothosaurus and Laquintasaura, were apparently unarmored (Thulborn, 1972; Barrett et al., 2014), but armor became a conspicuous feature of all later-diverging members of the group (Norman et al., 2004) and varied considerably even in the earliest appearing taxa (Colbert, 1981; Norman, 2020b; this paper).
 Several early experiments in sociality and group-living are inferred based on mass accumulations of several taxa (Barrett et al., 2014; Barrett et al., 2016).
 In terms of habitats, Emausaurus and Scelidosaurus are known from marine settings (Haubold, 1990; Norman, 2020c), suggesting that they lived in low-lying well-watered coastal areas, but other taxa, such as Lesothosaurus are known from settings that were far inland and at least seasonally arid (Viglietti et al., 2020).
 Finally, several thyreophorans represent the most abundant dinosaur taxa known from their respective formations (e.g., Scelidosaurus, Scutellosaurus, and Laquintasaura which are each represented by multiple specimens: Colbert, 1981; Barrett et al., 2014; Norman, 2020c; Breeden et al., 2021), but in other cases, they seem to be subordinate components of their ecosystems (e.g., Lesothosaurus is known from multiple specimens but is much less abundant than the sauropodomorph dinosaurs from the upper Elliot Formation: Knoll, 2005; Viglietti et al., 2020) or rather rare (e.g., Yuxisaurus, which also occurs in a sauropodomorph-dominated fauna: Mao et al., 2019).

-## Conclusions
+### Conclusions

 A partial skeleton collected from the Lower Jurassic Fengjiahe Formation of Yunnan Province, China, represents a new taxon of early diverging thyreophoran dinosaur, which we name Y. kopchicki (Figure 17).
 It can be distinguished from all other thyreophorans by a suite of autapomorphic cranial, axial and appendicular character states, as well as a unique combination of character states.
 Yuxisaurus represents the first unambiguous armored dinosaur to be recovered from the Lower Jurassic of Asia that is based on associated, diagnostic material and is the first that is complete enough to be incorporated into a phylogenetic analysis.
 Although its relationships are heavily dependent on the preferred data set, our analyses recover Yuxisaurus as an outgroup to either Scelidosaurus + Ankylosauria or Scelidosaurus + Eurypoda, with the former analysis also suggesting a sister-group relationship to the European taxon Emausaurus.
 Yuxisaurus helps to emphasize the pan-Laurasian (and possibly global) distribution of early thyreophorans, their diverse morphology and ecology, and the rapidity of their initial radiation.

 ![Figure 17.](https://cdn.elifesciences.org/articles/75248/elife-75248-fig17-v2.jpg)

-**Figure 17.:** Yuxisaurus kopchicki.The osteoderm arrangement is hypothetical but that includes many of the types of armor found with the skeleton.
+**Figure 17.:** The osteoderm arrangement is hypothetical but that includes many of the types of armor found with the skeleton.

 ## Materials and methods

-## Phylogenetic analysis
+### Phylogenetic analysis

 In order to investigate the phylogenetic position of Y. kopchicki, it was scored into two recently published data matrices incorporating other early diverging thyreophorans (Maidment et al., 2020; Norman, 2021) that differ in their taxonomic coverage and in the relationships recovered among these taxa.